epidataio/epidata-community/README.md

 Resources
 ----------
 EpiData community-edition is managed via this GitHub repository site.
-For enterprise support and services, please contact info@epidata.co or visit https://epidata.co.
+For enterprise support and services, please contact the EpiData Team via https://epidata.io.